ably-labs/fauna-ably-ecommerce/README.md

 Add this key to a `.env` file within the base of this directory, as `FAUNADB_API_KEY`.

-Finally, we need to create a new Index in Fauna, which we can use to ensure we don't get customers with duplicate usernames.
+Next, we need to create a new Index in Fauna, which we can use to ensure we don't get customers with duplicate usernames.
 Within the Fauna database's Shell tab, run the following query:

 ```sh
 CreateIndex({